 How do I know my set point?

-One of the biggest fears for those of us in recovery from anorexia nervosa, is the loss of control.
-Some may argue but anorexia nervosa is largely a control based illness.
+One of the biggest fears for those of us in recovery from anorexia nervosa is the loss of control.
+Some may argue that anorexia nervosa is largely a control-based illness.
 We feel like we lack control in our lives, therefore we turn to the one thing we think that we have complete control over; What we eat.

 After years of unhealthy eating habits, it’s unlikely that you’re aware of your body’s set point range.
 It can take time to find where your body is most comfortable, however, this leaves plenty of room for discomfort.

-For the majority of us, our set point range (and our target weight) isn’t a BMI of 19 or even 20.
+For the majority of us, our set point range (and our target weight) isn’t a BMI of nineteen or even twenty.
 Nor is it the dangerously low weight we’ve managed to starve ourselves into.
-Often it’s up in what could be deemed as the uncomfortable mid-’20s.
+Often it’s up in what could be deemed as the uncomfortable mid-twenties.
 Once you reach your set point range, your body tends to hover in and around that weight as you continue to eat normally (i.e without restriction, binging, etc).

-It’s often misunderstood that set point is a specific number.
-The truth is that it’s a range, and can vary up to 5lbs each way.
+It’s often misunderstood that a set point is a specific number.
+The truth is that it’s a range, and can vary up to five pounds each way.
 Once established, your body will fight to stay within that weight range in a variety of ways.

-“Your body will fight for a place that it feels most comfortable and able to function.”
+“Your body will fight for a place where it feels most comfortable and able to function.”

 >> Forget about the scales.

 If my fourteen-year battle with anorexia has proven anything, it’s that the scale holds a power I simply can’t understand or avoid.
 Every time I relapse it has something to do with the number displayed on the scale.
 Whether it’s in the doctor’s office, my home, or in the gym, those numbers will always make me horrible.